dojo/docs/dojox/data/CsvStore.rst

 Custom Sorting
 ==============

+All fields in the CsvStore are read as strings.
+Therefore, they are sorted as strings based on JavaScript's default string comparison algorithm.
+This is not always what is desired, as Csv data can have fields which are intended to be numeric.
+The good news is, this is easy to deal with.
 CsvStore uses the dojo.data.util.sorter helper functions to implement item sorting.
 These functions provide a mechanism by which end users can customize how attributes are sorted.
 This is done by defining a *comparatorMap* on the store class.
 The comparator map maps an attribute name to some sorting function.
 The sorting function is expected to return 1, -1, or 0, base on whether the value for two items for the attribute was greater than, less than, or equal to, each other.
 An example of a custom sorter for attribute 'foo' is shown below:

 .. code-block :: javascript